Chemical Peel Appeal

 Today's chemical peels aren't just for exfoliating, although they do an excellent job of it.
 Their goal is to also infuse the skin with ingredients that can rev up collagen production, hydrate, decrease acne breakouts, lighten patchy pigment.
 After the treatment, skincare products penetrate deeper to be more effective.

-Many peel formulations contain multiple types of acid that produces better results with less irritation than single acids, and come in a range of strengths.
+Many peel formulations contain multiple types of acid that produce better results with less irritation than single acids and come in a range of strengths.

-Light or “Lunch Hour” Peels- Chemical peels that cause no visible flaking-
+Medium Depth Light or “Lunch Hour” Peels- Chemical peels that cause no visible flaking

 SkinMedica's Illuminize Peel®, the gentlest SkinMedica® Peel is appropriate for all skin types and people that are looking for brighter, more radiant skin with no downtime.
 A series is usually recommended for best results with mild peels.
 Ingredients include low concentrations of salicylic acid, mandelic acid, resorcinol, malic acid, and phytic acid,